MehediHasan4321/ruet-transport-backend/readme.md

-Then it will Open [http://localhost:8000/health](http://localhost:8000/health) with your browser to get the all API endpoint result.
+Then it will Open [http://localhost:8000/docs](http://localhost:8000/docs) with your browser to play the all API endpoint.